htmlprogrammist/Agenda/README.md

 # Description
 My first independent UIKit learning project.
-In this project, I demonstrated the knowledge:
+In this project, I demonstrated the knowledge of:
 1. UIKit
 2. CoreData
 3. CloudKit